 Notes

-- You can use full fat or reduced fat cream cheese.
-I wouldn't recommend very low fat or fat free cream cheese as it may be too watery.
+- You can use full-fat or reduced-fat cream cheese to make healthy tuna pate.
+I wouldn't recommend very low-fat or fat-free cream cheese as it may be too watery.

 - If you'd prefer not to use spring onion, try adding some fresh herbs such as chives, parsley or dill.